Day Trip From Munich to Neuschwanstein Castle

 Visiting Neuschwanstein castle, aka the fairytale castle or the Swan castle near Munich in Germany, makes for a fun day trip from Munich.
 It has inspired the likes of many artists, including Walt Disney, who created Sleeping Beauty’s castle after it.

-For us, what started off as a road trip from Munich to Neuschwanstein castle turned into multiple castles and a walk through German villages.
+For us, what started off as a day trip from Munich to Neuschwanstein Castle turned into a road trip to multiple castles and a walk through German villages.
 Read along to find out how you can make the most of your day trip here with lots of useful tips.

 Related: How to spend 3 fun days in Munich